dhrumil4u360/anti-captcha-test-repo/README.md

 # How to run

 - Step 1 : npm install
+- Step 2 : Add Anti captcha key at the start of script in `Configuration` section.
+You can provide proxy setting here as well if you wish to
-- Step 2 : node index.js
+- Step 3 : node index.js

 # What it does ?